justarandomnameduh/ner-pipeline/README.md

   - Four models from spaCy
   - One model from nltk
   - Two models from stanza
-- Provides a streamlined framework for debugging, testing, and evaluation.
+- Provides a pipeline for debugging, testing, and evaluation.

 ---